GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling_uncertainty_estimates.md

 stratified_confint = qnorm(c(0.025, 0.5, 0.975),
     mean=exrate_and_var_stratified[1],
     sd=sqrt(exrate_and_var_stratified[2]))
+# Confidence interval -- [lower, mean, upper]
 stratified_confint
 ```

 ```
 ## [1] 0.0002229711 0.0006573855 0.0010918000
 ```
-This means that about 95\% of the time, we expect the exceedance-rate with a stage-threshold=
+This means that about 95\% of the time, we expect the Monte-Carlo
+exceedance-rate with a stage-threshold=
 3
 to be within
 2.23 &times; 10<sup>-4</sup>
 and
 0.00109.

+The confidence interval could be narrowed by increasing the sampling effort, or
+using a more accurate Monte-Carlo sampling scheme, such as a well-designed
+stratified/importance-sampling scheme.

 ### Stratified/importance sampling